 Beijing Arbitration Commission (BAC) — As the BAC’s website details: “Beijing Arbitration Commission (BAC), also called Beijing International Arbitration Center, was established on September 28, 1995.
 It is a permanent arbitration body which settles contractual and property-related disputes among equal parties including natural persons, legal persons and other organizations in an independent, impartial and efficient manner.

-Since its establishment, BAC has rapidly developed into an arbitration body with extensive reputation in China.
-Adhering to its values of “Independence, Impartiality, Professionalism and Efficiency”, BAC endeavors to develop into a diversified dispute resolution center combining arbitration, mediation and construction project review, as well as a center for information communication, training, research, publicity and promotion, so as to motivate the development of diversified dispute resolution in China.”
+Since its establishment, BAC has rapidly developed into an arbitration body with an extensive reputation in China.
+Adhering to its values of “Independence, Impartiality, Professionalism and Efficiency”, BAC endeavours to develop into a diversified dispute resolution centre combining arbitration, mediation and construction project review, as well as a centre for information communication, training, research, publicity and promotion, so as to motivate the development of diversified dispute resolution in China.”
 The BAC’s website is located here.

 Hong Kong International Arbitration Centre Shanghai (HKIAC) — As Herbert Smith Freehills noted: “On 20 November 2015, the Hong Kong International Arbitration Centre (HKIAC) announced the opening of a representative office in Shanghai.The HKIAC’s on-the-ground presence in Shanghai is an important milestone for China-related arbitration, as it is the first time that an offshore institution has set up in the mainland.”
 The HKIAC’s website is located here.

 Huang Tao, a Partner with King & Wood Mallesons, details Arbitration procedures and practice in China in a 2017 Thomson Reuters article located here